-Ed Sheeran says wife developed tumour in pregnancy
+Ed Sheeran says wife developed tumour in pregnancy, as he announces new album

 At the time, the star was in court every day facing a copyright trial.

-The devastating impact of those events "changed my life, my mental health, and ultimately the way I viewed music", said the star.
+The devastating impact of those events "changed my life, my mental health, and ultimately the way I viewed music", said the star in a handwritten note posted to social media.

 As a result, he scrapped "hundreds" of songs he'd written for his upcoming sixth album.

+Sheeran and Seaborn welcomed their second daughter last May.
+The singer did not provide an update on his wife's health.

+Sheeran was writing to fans to announce the release of - (Subtract), an Aaron Dessner-produced acoustic album that was written against "a backdrop of grief and hope".

-Titled - (Subtract), the record was long-planned as the coda to his "mathematical era", which began with + (Plus) in 2011, and continued with x (Multiply), ÷ (Divide) and = (Equals).
+The album was long-planned as the conclusion to his "mathematical era", which began with + (Plus) in 2011, and continued with x (Multiply), ÷ (Divide) and = (Equals).

-Suffering from "fear, depression and anxiety", the star rewrote the entire album in a little more than a week.
+But the entire project was rewritten in a week-long outpouring of emotions, as the star was "spiralling through fear, depression and anxiety" last February.

+It came after Edwards - who gave Sheeran his first big break - suddenly died from a heart attack after taking cocaine and drinking alcohol, a coroner concluded.

+Although he eventually won, the singer and his co-writer, Snow Patrol's Johnny McDaid, said the case had put an "extraordinary strain" on them.

+To get through those experiences, Sheeran used songwriting to "make sense" of his feelings.

-"I felt like I was drowning, head below the surface, looking up but not being able to break through for air," said the star in a statement announcing the record.
+"I felt like I was drowning, head below the surface, looking up but not being able to break through for air," he recalled.

 "I wrote without thought of what the songs would be, I just wrote whatever tumbled out.
 And in just over a week, I replaced a decade's worth of work with my deepest, darkest thoughts.